Create an Implicit Surface Lattice

 Symmetry Symmetrically offset the shell inward and outward by the same distance.

 Outer Thickness Define the outward shell's offset thickness.
-Thickness can be entered directly, controlled with a variable, or controlled in each position in space using a field (field-driven design).
+You can directly enter thickness, controlled with a variable, or controlled in each position in space using a field (field-driven design).

 Inner Thickness Define the inward shell's offset thickness.
-Thickness can be entered directly, controlled with a variable, or controlled in each position in space using a field (field-driven design).
+You can directly enter thickness, controlled with a variable, or controlled in each position in space using a field (field-driven design).

 Trimming Body Select a body that's used to trim the shell.
-This can be used to trim areas of the shell, which is useful for fitting the lattice and its shell into a predefined volume, or when you want to expose some of the lattice so that it is not covered by a shell.
+Use this to trim areas of the shell, which is useful for fitting the lattice and its shell into a predefined volume, or when you want to expose some of the lattice so that it is not covered by a shell.

 Transition Choose the type of transition between the outer body and lattice body.